ahmadwaheed/NewGame/README.md

 # destroyTheWorld
-I want to build an app
+I want to build an app.
+This is a heading